SEO Audit Checklist – CrawlRaven 200-Point Audit (Free Google Sheets Template)

 What is an SEO audit checklist?

 An SEO audit checklist is a structured list of technical, on-page, and off-page factors to review when evaluating a website's SEO health.
-A comprehensive checklist covers crawlability, indexation, Core Web Vitals, structured data, internal linking, backlink quality, and more.
+A comprehensive checklist covers 8 categories: crawlability and indexation, site architecture, on-page elements, Core Web Vitals, mobile usability, structured data, security, and content quality.
 The CrawlRaven 200-Point Audit covers 200+ individual checks across five categories.

 How do you use an SEO audit checklist?